icopy-site/awesome/docs/awesome/awesome-vala.md

 ## Language Servers

 - [GVLS](https://gitlab.gnome.org/esodan/gvls) - A service that provides code completion and formatting for Vala.
-This does not currently work with Visual Studio Code and has an open issue for implementing the Language Server Protocol, so it's not a proper Language Server.
+This does not currently work with Visual Studio Code due to missing details on the lsp implementation, but it does work with GNOME Builder.
 - [vala-language-server](https://github.com/benwaffle/vala-language-server) - A language server that aims to provide code completion, formatting, syntax highlighting, and everything else according to the Language Server spec.

 ## Graphic Libraries